 About Nina Teicholz

-Nina Teicholz is an investigative science journalist, author, and thought leader in nutrition.
+Nina Teicholz, PhD is an investigative science journalist, author, and thought leader in nutrition.

 Teicholz is also the founder of the Nutrition Coalition, an independent non-profit dedicated to ensuring that nutrition policy is evidence based.